What to Know: We independently review products we recommend. If you click on links we provide, we may earn a commission. Learn more.

 When comparing attachments, those on the Theragun Prime outshine those on the Zarifa Health Plus.
 True, the Theragun comes with only four, but these are the precise ones you need and will use daily.
 Moreover, they are of significantly better quality.

-In both cases, you can also use your HSA/FSA card.
+You can also use your HSA/FSA card there.

 Read More Dive deep into our in-depth Theragun Prime review for a full scoop on its features, performance, and value.